jimmieego/reading-notes/CSS/transitions_animations.md

 ### Define keyframes

 *Keyframes* are points that set the start and end of a transition.
+Keyframes can be reused throughout the stylesheet within multiple declarations.

 Syntax: